jonashackt/calyxos/README.md

 https://threecats.com.au/why-use-grapheneos-rather-than-calyxos-degoogled-custom-alternative-android-os:

 * GrapheneOS seems to be the most frequently updated system
 * GrapheneOS Sandboxes the Google Play services as they are & the user controls, what they are allowed to send to Google.
-CalyxOS uses a re-implemented project called microG, which doesn't support every feature of the Googe Play services.
+CalyxOS uses a re-implemented project called microG, which doesn't support every feature of the Googe Play services

 https://news.ycombinator.com/item?id=28091157:
 > "Calyx has more focus on functionality and privacy rather than security.
 On Graphene, security is always priority #1.